Predator-Prey Response

 • Behavioural dataset to be used to develop an algorithm that triggers automated drone flights to follow a collared predator as soon as it shows signs of hunting behaviour.

-• Dataset on flight trajectories of multiple prey after an encounter with a predator or a human (for use by Doctoral Candidate 8 to develop on-board animal tracking)
+• Dataset on flight trajectories of multiple prey after an encounter with a predator or a human (for use by DC 8 to develop on-board animal tracking)

 • Quantitative descriptions of behaviours and movement patterns to test differences between responses of prey over time after the encounter with predators or humans.